Sharp Schauder Estimates for some Degenerate Kolmogorov Equations

+Unfortunately, this approach does not seem very adapted to derive Schauder estimates since it does not allow to easily deal with gradient and sensitivity estimates associated with the degenerate directions.

-On the other hand, the so-called \textit{forward parametrix approach} is better designed to deal with gradient estimates.
-It has indeed been successfully used by Friedman \cite{frie:64} or Il'in \textit{et al.} \cite{ilin:kala:olei:62} in the non-degenerate setting to obtain pointwise bounds on the fundamental solution and its derivatives for the corresponding heat-type equation or in \cite{chau:17} to derive strong uniqueness for kinetic SDEs of type \eqref{SYST} (i.e. $n=2$ with the previous notations).
+We therefore adopt here an alternative \textit{forward parametrix approach} which is better designed to deal with gradient estimates.
+It has indeed been successfully applied e.g. in \cite{chau:17}, \cite{chau:16} to derive strong uniqueness for degenerate kinetic SDEs of type \eqref{SYST} (i.e. $n=2$ with the previous notations).
 Especially, this approach is better \textcolor{black}{tailored} to exploit cancellation techniques which are crucial when derivatives come in, \textcolor{black}{as opposed} to the \textit{backward} one.\\

 The perturbative approach is not usual to establish Schauder type estimates.
 The standard way is to proceed through \textit{a priori} estimates to establish for a given solution of the PDE in a suitable function space, the expected bound.
 Existence and uniqueness issues, in the considered function space, for the solution of the equation are addressed in a second time.
 We can refer to \cite{kryl:96} for a clear presentation of this approach and to \cite{kryl:prio:10} for an extension of this method to non-degenerate operators with unbounded drift coefficients.
 We will here obtain that the solutions of \eqref{KOLMO} with mollified coefficients satisfy, uniformly w.r.t. the mollification parameter, a Schauder type estimate (see Sections \ref{SEC2} to \ref{HOLDER} below).
 From the well posedness of the martingale problem established in \cite{chau:meno:17} under our current assumptions, we will then derive that the martingale solution to \eqref{KOLMO} actually itself satisfies the Schauder controls.
 Since we want to be in the \textit{sharpest} possible H\"older setting for the coefficients, source and terminal functions, we will need to establish some subtle controls (in particular we have no \textit{true} derivatives of the coefficients) which will heavily rely on duality results for Besov spaces (see Section \ref{SEC_BESOV_DUAL_FIRST} below and e.g. Chapter 3 in Lemari\'e-Rieusset \cite{lemar:02}).